dev-sushi/docs/docs/configuration/basic.md

 Next, we have `lib_path`.
 This is the path for your library.

 Lastly, there is `safe_mode`.
-Its recommended to keep this on, because when it is turned off, Sushi won't show which scripts it will run (if, for example, extending someones config)
+Its recommended to keep this on, because when it is turned off, Lingfo won't show which scripts it will run (if, for example, extending someones config)

 ## launch

 Launch is another important section in configuration.
-It provides sushi with data on how to launch your code.
+It provides lingfo with data on how to launch your code.
 Let's start with `exec_command`:

 This specifies what command to run when executing your code.
 For this example, we will use C++: